HaneenAhmedA/cinema-booking-platform/README.md

-# library-system
+# cinema booking platform
-A simple system to manage library operations
+A user-friendly online platform that allows users to easily search, select, and book movie tickets for their preferred showtimes and seats.